pytorch/tutorials/recipes_source/intel_extension_for_pytorch.rst

   Extensions (Intel® AMX) instruction set with further boosted performance.
-The support of Auto Mixed Precision (AMP) with BFloat16 for CPU and BFloat16 optimization of operators have been massively enabled in Intel® Extension for PyTorch*, and partially upstreamed to PyTorch main branch.
+The support of Auto Mixed Precision (AMP) with BFloat16 for CPU and BFloat16 optimization of operators have been massively enabled in Intel® Extension for PyTorch*, and partially upstreamed to PyTorch master branch.
 Most of these optimizations will be landed in PyTorch main through PRs that are being submitted and reviewed.
 - **Graph Optimization:** To optimize performance further with torchscript,